-The Duke of Qiongdu, Li Qi, despaired, saying, "To think I should go from the Son of Heaven to a mere Duke of a minor county.
+The Duke of Qiongdu, Li Qi, despaired.
+He said, "To think I should go from the Son of Heaven to a mere Duke of a minor county.
 I might as well die!"
 In the fifth month, he hanged himself.
-Li Shou gave him the posthumous title Duke You (Secluded Duke), and he was buried with the honors due to a king.
+Li Shou gave him the posthumous title Duke You ("the Secluded"), and he was buried with the honors due to a king.

-Xianyu Qu sent an envoy to Zhao to offer surrender.
-The Prefect of Wuning, Sun Xing of Guangping, rallied the people to apprehend Xianyu Qu, and, reading out a list of his crimes, he had Xianyu Qu killed.
+The Yan official Xianyu Qu sent an envoy to Zhao to offer surrender.
+Yan's Prefect of Wuning, Sun Xing of Guangping, rallied the people to apprehend Xianyu Qu, and, reading out a list of his crimes, he had Xianyu Qu killed.
 Then he closed the city gates for defense.

-Faced with rebellion on all sides, the Administrator of Lelang, Ju Peng, went to Jicheng in the company of two hundred handpicked doughty braves.
+Faced with rebellion on all sides, Yan's Administrator of Lelang, Ju Peng, went to Jicheng in the company of two hundred handpicked doughty braves.

 13. On the day Wuzi, Zhao soldiers advanced to put pressure on Jicheng.